pieroproietti/penguins-eggs/README.md

   the same as the previuos, compression lz4 (fast compression, but about 30% less compressed compared xz standard)

+  $ sudo eggs produce -vm
+  the same as the previuos, compression xz (normal compression)

-  $ sudo eggs produce -vc
+  $ sudo eggs produce -vm
   the same as the previuos, compression xz -Xbcj x86 (max compression, about 10% more compressed compared xz standard)